 Comparison with previous week cut-offs

-- Lower = Any decrease to 0 or a decrease of 2 outbreaks or more
+- Lower = A decrease of 2 outbreaks or more

 - Similar = A change between -1 and 1 outbreak